GriffinCarol/TripleTen-Portfolio/README.md

 Key visualizations include:

-- sales and revenue breakdowns
+- Sales and revenue breakdowns
 - Analysis of restaurants by most profitable and highest ratings
 - Sales analysis against restaurant location
 - Customer volume and performance by location